Sleet hails from the Minneapolis-St. Paul area. We love language and the written word, and we welcome both the beautiful and anti-beautiful.

 Before receiving a 2013-14 Loft Mentor Series award in nonfiction, Pamela Schmid spent nearly a decade as a staff writer for the Star Tribune of Minneapolis.
 Her work has appeared or is forthcoming in River Teeth, Sycamore Review, Tahoma Literary Review and most recently, Bellevue Literary Review.
 She holds an MFA degree from Hamline University and is currently completing a memoir about the power of silence and words.
 Often, she can be found scribbling on Post-it® notes or her left palm, whichever is handier.
 Her online home is pamelaschmid.com.

 Sleet Lady allegedly was instrumental in founding the Iowa Writers Workshop program.
 She also claims to have invented the cookbook and coined the term “lyric I,” two little known literary facts.
-She has been nominated 78 times for a Pushcart Prize.
-Rumor has it Sleet Lady nominated herself for the Nobel Prize.
+She has been nominated 79 times for a Pushcart Prize.
+Rumor has it Sleet Lady nominated herself for the Nobel Prize, twice.
 And, she loves to tell the story of how she was at the bar with Hemmingway when he penned his famous one-line short story.
-Sleet Lady is pioneering NASA's new top-secret poetry project, Flying Pearls.
+Sleet Lady pioneered NASA's new top-secret poetry project, Flying Pearls, recently cancelled due to budget cuts, and is now working on inventing a new internet.